renatosamperio/r-ollama/README.md

 ## Prepare working environment
 ### Clone repository
-Clone repository from github.
-This examples uses an SSH approache that requeries github authentication..
+Clone repository from github and get go to the directory.
+This examples uses an SSH approach to clone the repostory that requeries github authentication.
+However, there are different ways to do it.
 ```bash
 $ cd ~
 $ mkdir workspace